The Frankowski Firm, LLC

 Protecting victims of investment misconduct in Florida and throughout the country

 There are many ways in which an investor might suffer financial losses.
 When brokers are negligent and fail to operate within the standards of their profession, you may be able to make a claim to recover those losses.
 At The Frankowski Firm, our goal is to protect the rights of individual and institutional investors as we hold negligent brokerage firms accountable for misconduct, malpractice, greed and fraud.
-Our skilled investment negligence attorneys have earned a reputation for recovering significant awards for their aggrieved clients.
+Our Miami securities lawyers have earned a reputation for recovering significant awards for their aggrieved clients.

 Examples of common investment issues